bokkypoobah/CustomerDepositFactory/README.md

 # Customer Deposit Factory

-This is an Ethereum contract that allows unique deposit contracts to be created for customers to deposit funds for an ICO.
+The CustomerDepositFactory smart contract allows Incent Loyalty to create a series of uniquely addressed deposit contracts on the Ethereum blockchain.
+Each of these deposit contracts can be provided to customers and when customers send ethers to their deposit contract, their ethers will be split via the factory contract in a 0.5%/0.5%/99% ratio into 3 Ethereum addresses.

 <br />